Jake's Crew iPad Fund

 With the recommendation of the treatment center medical staff and approval of Jake's Crew, Friends of Kids with Cancer purchases iPads for these kids out of the money Jake's Crew fundraises each year.

-In the 2 years since the program started, Friends of Kids with Cancer, with the great efforts of Jake's Crew, have distributed close to 30 iPads to teenagers battling cancer!
+Since the program started in 2012, Friends of Kids with Cancer, with the great efforts of Jake's Crew, have distributed more than 75 iPads to teenagers battling cancer!

 Learn more about Jake's Crew's annual fundraiser, Sunday Night Lights.
 This event helps to raise money for purchasing more iPads HERE.